-To be eligible for election or appointment as a trustee, a person (i) must be at the time of his or her election or appointment an Active Member and at least 21 years old, (ii) must not be limited by the term limits stated in Section 3.4.2 of these Bylaws, and (iii) must satisfy the standards of independence and non-competition and other reasonable eligibility requirements prescribed by the Board.
-In addition to the eligibility requirements stated above, an employee of PCC or a related person of a PCC employee is only eligible for election or appointment as a trustee if his or her election or appointment would not result in more than two PCC employees and/or related persons of PCC employees being trustees at any one time.
+To be eligible to serve as a trustee, a person must (i) be at the time of his or her election an Active Member and at least 21 years old, (ii) not be limited by the term limits stated in Section 3.4.2, and (iii) satisfy the standards of independence and non-competition and other reasonable eligibility requirements prescribed by the Board.
+In addition to the eligibility requirements stated above, an employee of PCC or a related person of a PCC employee is only eligible for election or appointment as a trustee if his or her election or appointment would not result in in more than two PCC employees and/or related persons of PCC employees being trustees at any one time.
 If any election would otherwise result in more than two PCC employees and/or related persons of PCC employees being trustees at any one time, then only that person or those persons receiving the greatest number of votes in the election will be elected trustees such that there will not be more than two PCC employees and/or related persons of PCC employees being trustees.
 As used in these Bylaws, the term “related person” of an employee means the spouse, child, grandchild, sibling or parent of the employee, and any individual (other than a tenant or employee) sharing the household of the employee.

-(a) The elected trustees will be divided into three classes of three trustees designated as Class I, Class II and Class III.
-Except in situations where shorter terms are expressly permitted under these Bylaws, elected trustees will be elected by members for terms of three years.
-The respective terms of the three classes will expire in three different consecutive years. (b) The terms of all elected trustees of a particular class begin on the date on which the voting results are determined for the annual meeting at which the class is elected and end on the date on which the voting results are determined for the third annual meeting held after the election of the class. (c) The term of each appointed trustee begins on the effective date of his or her appointment and ends on the date on which the voting results are determined for the next annual meeting held after his or her appointment.
+At each annual meeting of members, the members are to elect trustees.
+The trustees (other than the ex-officio trustee) will be divided into three classes as nearly equal in number as the then total number of trustees constituting the entire Board will permit, which classes are to be designated as Class I, Class II and Class III.
+Except in situations where shorter terms are expressly permitted under these Bylaws, trustees will be elected by members for terms of three years.
+The respective terms of the three classes will expire in three different consecutive years.
+The terms of all trustees in a particular class begin on the date on which the voting results are determined for the annual meeting at which the class is elected and end on the date on which the voting results are determined for the third annual meeting held after the election of the class.

 3.4.2 Term Limits

-(a) No person may be elected to serve as an elected trustee for more than three consecutive terms.
-For purposes of this term limit, a person who has been designated to fill the seat of an elected trustee whose seat has become vacant for any reason will be deemed to have been elected for the term of the previous trustee even if less than a full term.
-A person who has been elected to serve as an elected trustee for three consecutive terms may again be elected after a period of at least two years has elapsed since his or her last service as a trustee. (b) No person may be appointed to serve as an appointed trustee for more than two consecutive terms.
-A person who has been appointed to serve as an appointed trustee for two consecutive terms may again be appointed trustee after a period of at least two years has elapsed since his or her last service as a trustee. (c) A person is not eligible for election or appointment as a trustee if, by the end of the term to which he or she is to be elected or appointed, he or she would have served as a trustee for more than eleven consecutive years.
+No person may serve as a trustee for more than three consecutive terms.
+For purposes of this term limit, a person who has been designated to fill the seat of a trustee whose seat has become vacant for any reason will be deemed to have been elected for the term of the previous trustee even if less than a full term.
+A person who has served as a trustee for three consecutive terms may again serve as a trustee after a period of at least two years has elapsed since his or her last service as a trustee.

 3.4.3 Nominations for Election as Trustees

-Any vacancy occurring in the Board (whether caused by resignation, death, or otherwise) may be filled upon recommendation of the nominating committee by the affirmative vote of a majority of the trustees present at a meeting of the Board at which a quorum is present, or, if the trustees in office constitute less than a quorum, by the affirmative vote of a majority of all of the trustees in office.
-Except as set forth in Section 2.6.3(a) of these Bylaws, a person chosen by the Board to fill a vacancy in any class of elected trustees shall serve as an elected trustee for the remainder of the term of that class (or until his or her earlier resignation, removal or death).
+Any vacancy occurring in the Board (whether caused by resignation, death, or otherwise) may be filled by the affirmative vote of a majority of the trustees present at a meeting of the Board at which a quorum is present, or, if the trustees in office constitute less than a quorum, by the affirmative vote of a majority of all of the trustees in office.
+Except as set forth in Section 2.6.3(a), a person chosen by the Board to fill a vacancy in any class of trustees will serve as a trustee for the remainder of the term of that class (or until his or her earlier resignation, removal or death).

 A trustee may resign at any time by delivering written notice to the Board, its Chair, the President, or the Secretary.
 A resignation is effective when the notice is delivered unless the notice specifies a later effective date.

-Regular meetings of the Board may be held at such place, day, and time as determined by the Board without notice other than in accordance with Section 3.9 of these Bylaws.
+Regular meetings of the Board may be held at such place, day, and time as determined by the Board without notice other than the delivery of notice in accordance with Section 3.9.

 3.8 Special Meetings

-Special meetings of the Board may be called by the Chair of the Board or by any three or more trustees, to be held at such place, day, and time as specified by the person or persons calling the meeting with notice provided in accordance with Section 3.9 of these Bylaws.
+Special meetings of the Board may be called by the Chair of the Board or any three or more trustees, to be held at such place, day, and time as specified by the person or persons calling the meeting with notice provided in accordance with Section 3.9.

 Except as otherwise required by law, a majority of the number of trustees in office constitutes a quorum for the transaction of business, and the affirmative vote of a majority of the trustees present at a meeting at which a quorum is present will be the act of the Board unless a greater number is required by the PCC Articles.

-PCC shall pay the expenses of each trustee, if any, for attendance at Board meetings.
-PCC shall also pay compensation for Board service to each trustee who is not also serving as an executive officer of PCC in an amount determined by the Board.
+PCC will pay the expenses of each trustee, if any, for attendance at Board meetings.
+PCC will also pay compensation for Board service to each trustee who is not also serving as an executive officer of PCC in an amount determined by the Board.

 The Board may create, and appoint individuals to, one or more committees, each of which must have at least two persons.
 If a committee is formed for the purpose of exercising functions of the Board, the committee must consist solely of trustees.
 If the only function of a committee is to study and make recommendations for action by the full Board, the committee need not consist solely of trustees.
 Any committee consisting solely of trustees may exercise the authority of the Board to the extent such authority is expressly delegated to such committee by the Board or in the PCC Articles or these Bylaws.
 Committees are to be governed by the same provisions as govern the meetings, actions without meetings, notice and waiver of notice, quorum and voting requirements, and standards of conduct of the Board.

-The executive officers of PCC shall be appointed annually by the Board.
+The executive officers of PCC will be appointed by the Board.
 Except in the case of death, resignation, or removal, each executive officer will hold office until his or her successor is appointed and qualified.